Safety measures being taken in the campgrounds

 D.H.
 Day Campground is open from the first Friday in April until the last Sunday in November (weather permitting).
 Reservations are required from May 1 through October 15.
 Reservations can be made up to six months in advance of your arrival date and can be made online at www.recreation.gov or by calling 1-877-444-6777.
 Both the phone bank and the website open at 10 a.m.
 Although reservable dates often fill months in advance, there are frequent cancellations and date changes that result in openings closer to or on the date of arrival.
-Same-day reservations, as available, will be offered and can be booked either with the park staff at the campground ranger station or online at www.recreation.gov or by calling 1-877-444-6777.
+Same-day reservations, as available, will be offered and can be booked either with the park staff at the campground ranger station (credit or debit card only) or online at www.recreation.gov or by calling 1-877-444-6777.

 During the summer season there are nightly ranger-led evening programs in the campground amphitheater or historic log cabin: hear tales of local folk lore, learn more about the lakeshore's environment, view nature in beautiful awe-inspired slide shows.
 Evening programs are a great way to start the family's evening campground activities or to end a long, too-much fun, tuckered-out day.
 Check with the campground staff for times and subject.